eecsmap/understand_c/small_c.md

 The goal is to find the small enough yet complete subset of C that I can use to implement itself.

+To exam the production rules in grammar, use compiler explorer.

 reference:
 * https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form